 If your browser has the Text Size button displayed, you can click the button to select the choices very easily:

 Tip: If you have the Microsoft Intellimouse or compatible "wheel" mouse, you can change the settings very easily by pressing the Ctrl key and rolling the wheel on the mouse.
 For Internet Explorer versions prior to version 7, rolling down increases the text size.
 Starting with version 7, rolling up increases the size.
-If the page has lots of text it may take a moment to update the display (don't roll back and forth unless the page updates instantly, otherwise the computer may hang).
+If the page has lots of text, it may take a moment to update the display (don't roll back and forth unless the page updates instantly, otherwise the computer may hang).

 Netscape/Mozilla has a similar feature to change the default displayed text size.
 In Netscape version 4.7, the choice is View, then Increase Font, or Decrease Font.
 You can also use the Ctrl key and the right bracket (]) key to increase, and the left bracket([) to decrease.

 In Netscape versions 6 and 7, the choice changed to View, then Text Zoom.
 The current setting will be shown (in percent).
 You can specify the sizes to use in percent or you may "increase" or "decrease" your current settings.
-Ctrl and the plus(+) and minus(-) keys will allow you to increase and decrease the text size.Tip: Mozilla allows you to set the option to allow text size changes to occur when the mouse wheel is rolled while the Ctrl key is depressed.
+Ctrl and the plus(+) and minus(-) keys will allow you to increase and decrease the text size.

 If you have the Microsoft Intellimouse or compatible "wheel" mouse, you can change the settings very easily by pressing the Ctrl key and rolling the wheel on the mouse.
-While pressng Ctrl, roll the mouse wheel down to increase the text size.
-If the page has lots of text it may take a moment to update the display (don't roll back and forth unless the page updates instantly, otherwise the computer may hang).To make sure this will work in Mozilla, you have to make sure the settings are correct, which is not the default settings as the browser is shipped; to do this, you need to edit your preferences.
-Select Edit | Preferences, then select Advanced, then Mouse Wheel (as shown below).
-Click on the Ctrl tab, then make sure that the choice "Make the text larger or smaller" is selected.
+While pressing Ctrl, roll the mouse wheel down to increase the text size.
+If the page has lots of text, it may take a moment to update the display (don't roll back and forth unless the page updates instantly, otherwise the computer may hang).

-Firefox changed the menu items starting with version 3.0 Prior to 3.0, the View Menu had a Text Size choice, which then allowed the user to Increase, Decrease, or set the text size to Normal.
+Firefox has a similar feature to change the default displayed text size.
+Shows Firefox setting Firefox changed the menu items starting with version 3.0.
+Prior to 3.0, the View Menu had a Text Size choice, which then allowed the user to Increase, Decrease, or set the text size to Normal.
 Starting with version 3.0, the View menu item changed to Zoom, which then allowed the user to Zoom in, Zoom Out, or Reset.
 The main difference is that versions prior to 3.0, the menu choices affected text but not the layout of the page, which is what you wanted in most cases to read the text easier.
 Starting with version 3.0, the View | Zoom menu choice refers to the entire page.
 To be backwards compatible, versions 3.0 added a "Zoom Text Only" option.

 The text size can be increased using the Ctrl key and the plus key (+).
 Ctrl and minus (-) decreases the text size.